 A new era of needle-wielding designers has transformed the traditional knitted jumper into a directional, flattering and statement piece.
 These cross-generational 'It knits' appeal to mother as much as daughter, from slogan sweaters and Scottish-spun wool cardigans to flamboyant cashmere co-ords.
 Plus, with many employing sustainable and eco-conscious production and dyeing methods, you can get cosy without the guilt.

 Alex Gore Browne

 Alex Gore Browne creates timeless knitwear with a playful sense of charm and drama.
-The Central Saint Martins graduate previously worked with Alexander McQueen and Matthew Williamson before launching her own eponymous collection, flourished with buoyant ruffles, bows and sparky accents.
+The Central Saint Martins graduate previously worked with Alexander McQueen and Matthew Williamson before launching her own eponymous collection, flourished with buoyant ruffles, bows and sparkly accents.
 Jumpers are designed in Gore Browne's Cotswold studio and made in the UK and Italy, in an appealing palette of oatmeal, navy, caramel and punchy pinks.
 She also offers detachable collars, cuffs and bows, which are perfect for adding a pinch of character to your favourite knitwear staples or hairbands.
-Laura Bailey, Martha Word and Irene Forte are all part of Gore’s gang, as well as mother-in-law Carole Bamford.
+Laura Bailey, Martha Ward and Irene Forte are all part of Gore’s gang, as well as mother-in-law Carole Bamford.

 Chinti & Parker